 Steroid therapy for non-Hodgkin lymphoma

-Steroids are substances made naturally in the body.
+Steroids (also known as corticosteroids) are substances made naturally in the body.
 They can also be produced artificially and used as an anti-inflammatory drug.
-The most commonly prescribed steroids for non-Hodgkin lymphoma are called corticosteroids.
+The most commonly prescribed steroid for non-Hodgkin lymphoma is prednisone.

 Learn more about:

-You may be given steroids to increase the effect of chemotherapy, help destroy the lymphoma, and treat any nausea or vomiting.
-Corticosteroids are usually taken in tablet form, but can also be given into a vein (intravenously).
+You may be given steroids with chemotherapy to help chemotherapy work better, help destroy the lymphoma, and treat any nausea or vomiting.
+Corticosteroids are usually taken as tablets, but can also be given into a vein (intravenously).

 Side effects of steroid therapy

 Steroid therapy can cause various side effects, which depend on the dose prescribed and how long you have treatment.
-Most side effects are temporary and will gradually disappear after you stop taking the medicine.
+Most side effects gradually go away after you stop taking the medicine.

-When taken for a short period of time, steroids may cause an increased appetite, feelings of restlessness, trouble sleeping (insomnia), weight gain and mood changes.
+When taken for a short period of time, steroids may increase your appetite, make you feel restless, make it harder to sleep or stay asleep (insomnia), cause weight gain and mood changes.

-If you need to take steroids for several months, you may experience a build-up of fluid in the body, high blood pressure and high blood glucose levels (which may lead to diabetes in some people).
-There is an increased risk of developing stomach ulcers, so your doctor should prescribe an anti-ulcerant drug while you are on steroid therapy.
-You may also be more likely to get infections and, over time, your skin, muscles and bones may weaken.
+If you need to take steroids for several months, you may have a build-up of fluid in the body (known as fluid retention), high blood pressure and high blood glucose levels (which may lead to diabetes in some people).
+There is an increased risk of developing stomach ulcers, so your doctor may prescribe a drug to help prevent ulcers while you are on steroid therapy.
+You may also be more likely to get infections.

 Download a PDF booklet on this topic.